Skip to content

 2.e Library Secure Data Room and security protocols

-The EUI Secure Data Room is located on the upper floor of the Library, Badia Fiesolana (BF-173).
+The EUI Secure Data Room is located on the top floor of the Library, Badia Fiesolana (BF-173).
 The Room is only accessible to scholars processing sensitive data, or using data from providers whose contracts explicitly require that data be used in a locked room.
 The room is not for ‘general’ data access and use.
 New EUI data users who require access to the Secure Data Room should send a copy of their data access contracts to [email protected].
 Authorised users can book a computer (Monday to Saturday) via the Library’s online form.
 New users can select from Workspaces #1 and #2.
 (Workspaces #3, #4, #5 and #6 are reserved for designated datasets.)
-To access the Secure Data Room, scholars should enter the Library via the Badia loggia, ascend to the first floor and show their EUI card at the Library Loan Desk where the key will be issued.
-The key must be returned to the Loan Desk at the end of the working session.
+To access the Secure Data Room, scholars should enter the Library and show their EUI card at the Library Information Desk where the key will be issued.
+The key must be returned to the Information Desk at the end of the working session.

 2.f Third-party data access